Scott Curtis

 Scott Curtis’s remarkable efforts led to the conviction of hundreds of sophisticated criminals—with emphasis on the storied Colombo crime family—when in 2011, he spearheaded the largest single-day takedown in U.S. history of 127 organized-crime members, effectively dismantling the Colombos’ ruling administration.
 [See: “Testimonials” page linked HERE.]

-Identified by Gang Land News journalist/columnist Jerry Capeci in the Huffington Post as “the lead FBI agent in the Colombo purge,” Curtis planned (and usually personally) executed hundreds of arrests, searches, and surveillance operations of violent, highly sophisticated criminals with such memorable monikers as “Junior Lollipops,” “The Claw,” “Fish” Marra, “Tommy Shots,” “Andy Mush,” “Fat Larry,” “Richie Nerves,” et al. The record takedown made headlines internationally.
+Identified by Gang Land News journalist/columnist Jerry Capeci in the Huffington Post as “the lead FBI agent in the Colombo purge,” Curtis planned and (usually personally) executed hundreds of arrests, searches, and surveillance operations of violent, highly sophisticated criminals with such memorable monikers as “Junior Lollipops,” “The Claw,” “Fish” Marra, “Tommy Shots,” “Andy Mush,” “Fat Larry,” “Richie Nerves,” et al. The record takedown made headlines internationally.
 Curtis also busted brokerage-boiler rooms hijacked by the mob that defrauded thousands of regular folks of more than $40 million.
 Flipping violent criminals into cooperating witnesses, Curtis has an ultra-rare, intimate familiarity with the witness-protection program.

 Curtis is an expert on the history and rituals of the mafia: inductions, moral code, murder protocols, and such rackets as loansharking, car theft, bank burglaries, labor unions, and construction.
 Also: confidential informants manipulating agents.
 He has served as something of a mentor to flipped mafia wiseguys connected to scores of baseball-batterings and murders—men who are out of jail and struggling to stay legit.